Adron/adron.github.io/_working/contents/articles/building-cli-data-thrasher/index.md

 Using Viper I set an environment variable prefix to *thrasher*.
 This means that any environment variables I set with a prefix of *thrasher* will be picked up as environment variables specifically for my application.
 I then set a bind to the environment variable I want to name *uri*.
 This will give me the value of the environment variable named *uri*.
 To set this value I'll need to actually set the value *THRASHER_URI* since the Viper library automatically uppercases the environment variables.
 It's all just slightly confusing, but in the end I end up with an environment variable that I can set in my *~/.bashrc* or *~/.bash_profile* settings locally and if I don't set it, the if control structure will set the environment variable *THRASHER_URI* for me to the default that I've set in code *localhost:3000*.

+Also notice in the code above, the generated section shows a config file default location for `$HOME/.thrasher.yaml`.
+Currently I'm not using this default, but it's setup that way by convention.

 I'll want to be able to find out what my configuration setting is for the environment variable using the `thrasher config view` command.
 To do this, I add a few lines of code in the *view.go* file.
 Inside the *view.go* file there is the variable assigned to the pointer location of the command, which I've edited to print out the evnironment variable that is set for the URI.

 ``` javascript